Advising and Support How Can We Help You?

 Current CSU student interested in changing my major to Design and Merchandising

-If you would like to change your major to Apparel and Merchandising or Pre-Interior Architecture and Design, or add the Merchandising Minor, please come to one of our major change workshop.
+If you would like to change your major to Apparel and Merchandising or Pre-Interior Architecture and Design, or add the Merchandising Minor, we are working with students through a remote major change workshop.
 Major change workshops are mandatory for all students who wish to change into and declare a major or minor in the department.

 Prospective student interested in learning more about Design and Merchandising

-For future CSU students interested in learning more about the Apparel and Merchandising or Interior Architecture and Design majors at CSU, we will be offering information meetings and tours on the following dates this fall.
-Please use this link to let us know you are coming.
+For future CSU students interested in learning more about the Apparel and Merchandising or Interior Architecture and Design majors at CSU, we will be offering remote information meetings and virtual tours on the following dates.
+Please use this link to let us know your plans.

 Friday, January 3, 2020; 11:00 a.m. – 12:00 p.m.